lawrencegripper/kube-azcon/README.md

 *WARNING* This is a spike/work in-progress

-The aim of the project is to allow existing Kubernetes apps to easily use Azure services.

-When a services requires, for example, MSSQL, Postgres, BlobStorage or Redis they can be requested from Azure through the kubernetes toolchain.
+When a service requires, for example, MSSQL, Postgres, BlobStorage or Redis they can be requested from Azure through the kubernetes toolchain.

 The controller provisions the service and creates a service inside the cluster, along with secrets for login, to allow apps inside the cluster to use the resource as if it was deployed in the cluster.